 We love what we do.

-Around 9:30 Friday morning, a woman called our office saying she was in town from Missouri for the weekend with her family, needing to find an apartment to move into in January.
+Around 9:30 Friday morning, a woman called our office saying she was in town from Missouri for the weekend with her family, needing to find an apartment to move into by January.
 Just a typical phone call on a typical weekday in the Smart City office.
 She asked if they could meet an agent at our office as soon as possible to discuss exactly what they want and need.
 Perfectly normal.

 I messaged our team of agents to see who was available to tour, and our agent Terrance said he could come in and meet the family.
 A few things about Terrance: He married the love of his life last month, a man named Kemon.
 Yes, he’s gay, and so are a handful of our Smart City employees.
 Terrance is also a don’t-mess-around, get-things-done kind of guy, and even though he’ll tell things like they are when necessary, he’s also one of the sweetest guys we know.